AtomicExpresso/developer-portfolio/src/posts/postOne.md

 ### **Conclusion**

 That about wraps it up!
 That was the breakdown on how I built my portfolio from scratch.
-I built it entirely in TypeScript and Sass.
+I built it entirely in TypeScript, Nextjs, and Sass.
 It turned out a lot better than I thought it would and i’m excited to continue refining and expanding my portfolio as my journey in tech progresses.
 If you're curious about any specific aspect or want to discuss further, feel free to reach out.
 Until then, keep coding! 👩‍💻🚀